Teddy (film): Release

 Teddy was scheduled to release on 24 April 2020, but was postponed due to the COVID-19 pandemic in India.
-The film was released worldwide via Hotstar on 12 March 2021.
+The film was released worldwide via Disney+ Hotstar on 12 March 2021.

 Reception

 Baradwaj Rangan of Film Companion South wrote, "Tamil cinema's high-concept king, Shakti Soundar Rajan, takes a tumble with this story about a giant talking bear."